Long delays continuing at hospital ED's across the region today

 Long delays are continuing at hospital emergency departments right across the region today.

-Elsewhere, in this region there are 7 patients on trolleys at Mayo University Hospital.
+Elsewhere, in this region there are 21 patients on trolleys at Mayo University Hospital and 1 at Portiuncula hospital in Ballinasloe.